rkalescky/documentation/development_tools/compiling.rst

 You are now ready to run the software (assuming everything worked).
-Unlike most of the commands you have used so far, the new ``units`` executable is not in your ``PATH``, so you cannot run it from your current directory:
+Unlike most of the commands you have used so far, the new ``units`` executable is not in your ``PATH``, so you cannot run it from your current directory like this (the following command will fail to run):

 .. code:: bash

     $ units

-Instead, you must executables that are not in your ``PATH`` by providing the pathname to the executable.
-One option for this is to provide the path name from your current location, e.g.
+Instead, you must run executables that are not in your ``PATH`` by providing the pathname to the executable.
+One option for this is to provide the path name from your current location, e.g.,

 .. code:: bash

     $ ./units-1.7.4/bin/units

-Alternately, you can navigate through the directory structure until you are in the same directory as the executable,
+Alternately, you can navigate through the directory structure until you are in the same directory as the executable:

 .. code:: bash

     $ cd ~/units-1.7.4

-If you list the contents of the units directory, you will see a number of subdirectories.
+If you list the contents of the units directory, you will see a number of subdirectories:

 +-----------+----------------------------------+
 | Directory | Contents                         |